 Series 1: Archives of the Wiener Library, London.
-Materials are grouped into: Propaganda Materials; Eyewitness Accounts; Wiener Library Publications; and Photographs. | PDF
+Materials are grouped into Propaganda materials; Eyewitness accounts; Wiener Library publications; and Photographs. | PDF

 Series 2: Thematic Press Cuttings Collection, 1933-1945.
-Materials are grouped into: Germany, 1933-1939; Countries outside Germany, 1933-1939; The Jews in Nazi Germany, 1933-1939; Nazi Germany, 1933-1939; Wartime Period 1939-1945; and Jews in World War II.
+Materials are grouped into Germany, 1933-1939; Countries outside Germany, 1933-1939; The Jews in Nazi Germany, 1933-1939; Nazi Germany, 1933-1939; Wartime period 1939-1945; and Jews in World War II.
 PDF

 Series 3: Henriques Archive.
 This collection comprises the working papers of Rose Henriques from 1945 to 1950, and offers extraordinary insights into the life of Jewish Holocaust survivors and their first steps back into life and community. | PDF

 Alfred Wiener, founder of the Library

 With Hitler's accession to power in January 1933, the Büro was closed down.
-For Wiener, this was a personal crisis, he suffered a sort of nervous collapse.
+For Wiener this was a personal crisis, he suffered a sort of nervous collapse.
 He moved with his family to Amsterdam, set up another office, the Jewish Central Information Office, with the same task.
 By 1939 it became clear that their days in Amsterdam were numbered.
 He went to London, moved the office and its papers there.

-During the war the Office in London supplied information to government departments, the Ministry of Information, the intelligence services and the BBC.
-They issued two periodicals, The Nazis at War and Jewish News.
+During the war the Office in London supplied information to government departments, the Ministry of Information, the intelligence services, and the BBC.
+They issued two periodicals, "The Nazis at War" and "Jewish News."
 After the war the office was renamed after its founder.
-They assisted the prosecution of war criminals at Nurenberg.
-40,000 prosecution documents were donated by the Nuremberg International War Crimes Tribunal.
-The Library helped individuals with restitution claims.
-(For many years the Library had a lawyer on its staff.)
-In the 50s-60s, it also collected eyewitness accounts about the Holocaust.
-Alfred Wiener died in 1964.
-His Library serves as a research and documentation center.
+The organization assisted the prosecution of war criminals by handing over a vast amount of accumulated documents to the Nuremberg International War Crimes Tribunal.
+The Wiener Library helped individuals with restitution claims – for many years the Library had a lawyer on its staff –, and in the 50s-60s collected eyewitness accounts about the Holocaust.

 Recommended literature: Ben Barkow, Alfred Wiener and the Making of the Holocaust Library.
 London, 1997.
 OSA Library call number: Ref.
 026/.940318.092 ALF